Dan slept on his arms, so in the morning, they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to leave.”

 “BeatBax is waiting for you to leave so she can come out for breakfast.”
 Faith folded her arms.
 “In case you forgot, you tried to start a fight last night.
 We don’t appreciate that atmosphere in our apartment.”

 “That guy,” said Dan, “Henry.
 Don’t you recognize him?
 He’s Leo, from high-school.”

-“I know,” said Faith.
+“I know,” Faith sighed.
 “He’s my cricket-dealer.
 Or he was, until I saw that tattoo.
-Now I don’t I want him around anymore either.”
+Now I don’t I want him around anymore, either.”
 She pulled Dan by the arm.
 “C’mon, Dainty.
 Get outta my house.”

 Dan lingered by the door.
 “Can I come back another time?
 Beatrice and I didn’t finish our cricket together.”